ENGR 100-600 | University of Michigan

 ROVs will be evaluated and ranked in three categories:

-- Maneuvering (as demonstrated in the inspection task simulation)
+- Maneuvering (as demonstrated at the showcase)

 - Innovation